Fashion Promotion alumna talks about her career journey

-With a passion for the creative arts, Tiwi Ndoro decided to study BA (Hons) Fashion Promotion at the University of Central Lancashire.
+With a passion for the creative arts, Tiwi Ndoro decided to study BA (Hons) Fashion Promotion and Marketing at the University of Central Lancashire.
 Talking about her degree choice, Tiwi said: “I've always been really creative and involved in the arts from a young age.
 I studied performing arts and textiles in high school and then went on to study creative music in college.”

 She continued: “When I visited the campus and spoke to the lecturers, I immediately felt that I was in the exact place that would help me grow and develop as a creative, even though I wasn’t sure of the exact direction I wanted to go in after University.”